Wuadin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

 ## Smile in the mirror
-Write a program that prints the lowercase alphabet in reverse, followed by a new line.
+Write a program that prints the lowercase alphabet in reverse, followed by a new line

+## Hexadecimal.
+Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

+## Patience, persistence and perspiration make an unbeatable combination for success
+Write a program that prints all possible combinations of single-digit numbers.